J-A-SOD/Monument/readme.md

 - clickable elements that show popup of text and reference image
 - rotates as you scroll once context is gone

+- section drawings

+likely want to make a sanctuary>??

 Written component

 References